Skip to content

 Prerequisites

-2. Basic Terminal Skills: If you are new to Linux, check out my [Introduction to the Open-Source Operating System] to get comfortable.
+2. Basic Linux Terminal Skills — If you’re new to the command line, check out my guide on the Introduction to the Open-Source Operating System before continuing.

-3. SSH Access: Ensure you can log into your server securely.
-See my guide on [How to Secure Your SSH Server] before proceeding.
+3. Secure SSH Access — Make sure you can log into your VPS securely.
+I strongly recommend reading through How to Secure Your SSH Server before moving forward.

 Privacy Architecture - How Traffic Flows Through Your Private VPN